• Skip to primary navigation

 Can I cook this recipe in a slow cooker?

 Yes, you definitely can.
-I would still brown them in a pan/skillet before adding to the slow cooker with the remaining ingredients.
+I would still brown the shanks in a pan/skillet before adding to the slow cooker with the remaining ingredients to ensure deeper flavor develops.
 Cook on low for 8-10 hours, depending on the size of the lamb shanks.
 Similarly, you can cook this recipe in an Instant pot or pressure cooker.
 Cook on high pressure after searing for 45 minutes to an hour until the lamb is soft and fork tender.

 Can I make this in advance?